Carpenters Individual Account Pension Plan

 If contributions were made to the plan for work before January 1, 2014, you may elect to have the Board of Trustees purchase, on your behalf, a non-transferable annuity.
 You may elect to have your benefit paid to you as a lifetime monthly income.
 The amount of your monthly benefit is based on your vested account balance on your retirement effective date as well as other parameters (including your age and life expectancy and the interest rate) assumed by the insurance company providing the annuity.
 Annuities are not available to retirees whose first contributions to the plan are attributable to work beginning January 1, 2014 and later.

-- For additional information about a qualified joint and survivor annuity, please see Article 4.2(a).
+For additional information about a qualified joint and survivor annuity, please see Article 4.2(c).